IN SICKNESS AND IN HEALTH. TIL DEATH DO YOU PART.

 She gazes at me blankly.
 “Volume button’s busted,” she says.
-“Sorry.”
+“Sorry,” she adds, aggressively.

-Eventually the nurse in blue scrubs comes back through the door.
+Eventually the male nurse in blue scrubs comes back through the door.
 “You can go in now.”

 My guy looks remarkably relaxed.
 He’s on a gurney, in jeans and running shoes and an idiotic pale green hospital gown.
 There’s a needle in his arm.
 Electrodes polka dot his chest, attaching him to a monitor whose numbers keep changing.
 This cubicle approximates a room by virtue of curtains on a track and heavy sliding glass doors which can be pulled shut.
 These mostly keep out the sound of the man who is raving loudly inside another ER room, that one guarded by two state troopers.